vogelito/glacierprotocol/_docs/setup/verifying-setup-integrity.md

 ---
-title: Setup Integrity Verification
+title: Setup Integrity Verification Protocol
 description: Learn how to verify the integrity of the setup with Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
 ---

-The Setup Integrity Verification is used to make sure that the setup was not compromised.
+The Setup Integrity Verification Protocol is used to make sure that the setup was not compromised.
 This step must take place before the actual private keys for the devices are generated.

 **<span style="color: red;">Only quarantined hardware should be used during the execution of the Setup